marnelfr/back-to-symfony/README.md

 ### Serialization groups
 The normalization is the process turning our resource into an array.
-Only the array got from that process is then convert into JSON and send to the client.
+Only the array got from that process is then converted into JSON and send to the client.
 So we can pass the **groups** option to our **normalizationContext**.
-Henceforth, only field in these group will be considered in the serialization process.
+Henceforth, only fields in these group will be considered in the serialization process.
 Same thing can be done with **denormalizationContext**.\
 Even getters and setters can be added to a group.